How to Choose the Right Putter

 Insert Face vs Milled Face

-In addition to it being a basic preference, though, there actually are reasons that one may be more effective for you than the other.
-If the greens that you typically play on are slow, then you may find more success with a firmer putter.
+In addition to it being a basic preference, though, there are reasons one may be more effective for you than the other.
+If the greens you typically play on are slow, you may find more success with a firmer putter.
 But if you usually play on very fast greens, your touch may be enhanced by choosing a softer feel.

-What is it that determines if a putter has a firmer or softer feel?
-That comes down to the type of face technology that is used in the putter.
-Today’s putters usually feature one of two face types, either one with a complex “milled” pattern, or one that employs a face insert.
-Although it’s no longer a universal fact and there certainly are exceptions, milled putters will typically transmit a firmer feel to the golfer, while face inserts will usually feel softer.
+What determines if a putter has a firmer or softer feel?
+That comes down to the type of face technology used in the putter.
+Today’s putters usually feature one of two face types: one with a complex “milled” pattern or one with a face insert.
+Although it’s no longer a universal fact, and there certainly are exceptions, milled putters will typically transmit a firmer feel to the golfer, while face inserts will usually feel softer.

-To be a consistently effective putter, it’s important that you set up properly to the ball at address.
+To be a consistently effective putter, you must set up properly to the ball at address.
 Ideally, you want your eyes directly over the ball (or just slightly inside the ball), and you want your arms to hang down directly below your shoulders.
-Being in this position allows you to see the putting line better, to aim the putter face directly to your intended line, and to make a smooth, tension-free stroke.
+Being in this position allows you to see the putting line better, aim the putter face directly to your intended line, and make a smooth, tension-free stroke.

 But it’s impossible to assume this correct stance if the putter you are using is not the correct length.
-If the putter you use is too long, it will force you to stand too upright causing your eye-line to fall too far to the inside of the ball.
+If the putter you use is too long, it will force you to stand too upright, causing your eye-line to fall too far to the inside of the ball.
 A putter that is too short will do the opposite.
 You’ll be forced to bend over too much from the waist, causing your eye-line to fall outside the ball.
-In either case, you won’t be in the best position to visualize the correct line and to make a proper stroke.
+In either case, you won’t be able to visualize the correct line and make a proper stroke.

-Its hard to overstate the importance of getting fit for the proper length.
-With putting strokes consuming over 40% of your total score, you’d think that golfers would want to make sure that the one club they use more than any other would be properly fit.
+It's hard to overstate the importance of getting fit for the proper length.
+With putting strokes consuming over 40% of your total score, you’d think that golfers would want to ensure that the one club they use more than any other would be properly fit.
 But that’s not the case.
-A large majority (about 80%!) of amateur golfers use putters that have the wrong length based on their height, arm length, and putting stance.
+A large majority (about 80%!) of amateur golfers use putters with the wrong length based on their height, arm length, and putting stance.

 Unless you’re familiar with the fitting process for putter length, it’s easy to fall victim to buying the incorrect length.
-Typically, you’ll find putters come in one of three lengths: 33”, 34” or 35”, but by far the one you’ll see most in stores is the 35” length, which explains why about 80% of all putters sold are that length.
-But unless, you’re over 6 feet tall, a 35” putter is likely the wrong length for you.
+Typically, putters come in one of three lengths: 33”, 34”, or 35”, but by far, the one you’ll see most in stores is the 35” length, which explains why about 80% of all putters sold are that length.
+But unless you’re over 6 feet tall, a 35” putter is likely the wrong length for you.

-Fortunately, determining your ideal putter length is not difficult and is something you can do yourself right from your home.
-Check out our article here on how to measure for your perfect putter length.
+Fortunately, determining your ideal putter length is not difficult, and you can do it right from home.
+Check out our article on measuring for your perfect putter length.
 Then, when you shop for a putter, you can zero in on only those that match your ideal length.

-Like feel, lie angle is another important factor in putter selection that is almost never discussed.
-Most golfers are familiar with how lie angle works on your irons and the importance it plays in allowing you to make consistent contact that launches the ball on your target line.
-However, the issue is rarely brought up as an important consideration in putter fitting.
+Like feel, lie angle is another important factor in putter selection that is rarely discussed.
+Most golfers are familiar with how lie angle works on your irons and its importance in allowing you to make consistent contact that launches the ball on your target line.
+However, the issue is rarely considered an important consideration in putter fitting.
 But it should be.

-For most amateurs, simply making sure your putter head is level to the ground will be sufficient.
+For most amateurs, ensuring your putter head is level with the ground will be sufficient.
 But for those who may want to dig a little deeper into the putter lie angle issue, here’s a “pro tip” offering a more technical and detailed explanation that describes the importance of getting the lie angle right:

-It starts with accepting the instructional principle that, to be a good putter, it’s essential that the angle of the putter shaft at address is in line with the angle of your forearms.
-In other words, there should be a continuous straight line all the way from the putter head up to your elbow.
+It starts with accepting the instructional principle that, to be a good putter, the angle of the putter shaft at address must be in line with the angle of your forearms.
+In other words, a continuous straight line should be from the putter head up to your elbow.
 If you study the best putters in the world, they almost all exhibit this setup position.

 However, there is an angle issue that you should be aware of when trying to establish this straight-line setup position.